prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/12-improve-query-performance-with-aggregations.md

 	> **Note** In this lab, you will add an aggregation of the **Sales** table data to specifically improve the performance for visual refreshes that query the sum of the **Sales Amount** column by date and sales territory.

-## Set up an aggregation
+## Excercise 2: Set up an aggregation

 In this exercise, you will set up an aggregation.

-*Aggregations in Power BI can improve query performance over exceptionally large DirectQuery tables.
+> **Note** Aggregations in Power BI can improve query performance over exceptionally large DirectQuery tables.
 By using aggregations, the data model caches data at an aggregated level in-memory.
 Power BI automatically uses the aggregation whenever it can.*

-### Task 5: Add an aggregation table
+### Task 1: Add an aggregation table

 In this task, you will add an aggregation table to model.